sabinameche/sabinameche/README.md

 ## Hi there 👋
+-I'm an BSC csit student passionate about Python, Django, Web development.
+-I’m learning web development,APIs step-by-step.
+-Looking for internship opportunities to grow my skills and work on real-world projects.

 <!--
 **sabinameche/sabinameche** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.